Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

     - Each item MUST be a SHA256 represented as hexadecimal string, of a file stored on a publicly accessible server or decentralized network.
 - `metadata` MUST be of Major type 5 (a map of pairs of data items) with keys being Major type 3 (a text string).
 Each key SHOULD be equal to one of Core Metadata Keys (see Mangrove Core Metadata Field Standards).
 Each value corresponding to a Core Metadata Key MUST comply with the corresponding Core Metadata Field Standard.

-Unsigned Mangrove Review is a Canonical CBOR encoded map with all key/value pairs besides the `signature` field described next.
+Unsigned Mangrove Review is a Canonical CBOR encoded map with all key/value pairs besides the `signature` field, which is described next.

 Review MUST include a `signature` key with value that:
 - MUST be a valid ES256 (ECDSA on P-256 with SHA-256 digest) signature of Unsigned Mangrove Review, corresponding to its `publicKey` value.